 - It helps to have a local bike coalition or community bike club in your area.
 They may assist with educating girls on all-things bikes and identifying the safest biking routes in town.

-- Connect with the Statewide Health Improvement Program contact in your county (this person may help with supplies and training).
+- Connect with the Statewide Health Improvement Partnership contact in your county (this person may help with supplies and training).